wotakumoe/wotaku/docs/glossary/audio.md

 ![](/glossary/audio/nsst1.jpg)

 To remove aliasing, a low pass filter (aka anti-aliasing filter) is added into both the ADC and DAC.
-Also, the software has filters to remove aliasing in digitally generated audio signals.
-It's not practically possible to remove higher frequencies at the exact Nyquist frequency, so a buffer space is kept between the required frequency and the Nyquist frequency.
-The needed buffer space depends on the hardware capability.
+Software will additionally include filters to remove aliasing in digitally generated audio signals.
+It's not practically possible to remove higher frequencies at the desired Nyquist frequency, so a buffer space is kept between the desired frequency and the Nyquist frequency.
+The buffer space depends on hardware capability.

 ![](/glossary/audio/nsst2.jpg)